This City2Surf eat the pasta and you’ll run fasta

 Otto Ristorante, Woolloomooloo

-Laid out on the beautiful Woolloomooloo Wharf, a meal at Otto Ristorante is the perfect spot to laze about with your fellow athletes one final time before that mega marathon.
-Keep it simple yet decadent with their spaghettini chilli, infused long thin pasta topped with blue swimmer crab and bottarga.
+Laid out on the beautiful Woolloomooloo Wharf, a meal at Otto Ristorante is the perfect spot to laze about with your fellow athletes one final time before that mega race.
+Keep it simple yet decadent with their signature Spaghetti, made with Clarence River baby octopus, cherry tomatoes, olives, capers and spicy bread crumbs ($30 entree size, $40 main size).

 Fratelli Fresh, Alexandria

 Turn it into a family affair and load up the whole gang with a pre-race dinner at local favourite Fratelli Fresh in Alexandria.
-Get on their classic spaghetti, a classic Italian twist that includes prawns, chilli, garlic, anchovy and white wine for some real scrumptious satisfaction.
+Get on their classic lamb ragu ($26) or alternatively their signature Linguine Pangrattato, made with lemon, chilli, garlic ($21).
+For those looking for some added protein, you can also add beautifully plump QLD prawns to your dish ($28).

 Jamie’s Italian, Sydney

 True to form, Jamie’s Italian has adopted Jamie Oliver’s mission to serve healthy, hearty and wholesome food to the masses.
 And without ditching the flavour, that makes Jamie’s Italian the perfect spot to stuff yourself without the guilt.
-Jamie’s famous prawn linguine is infused with garlicky prawns alongside tomatoes, chilli, rocket and fennel and goes down a treat!
+Jamie’s famous prawn linguine ($17.50 / $32.00) is infused with garlicky prawns alongside tomatoes, chilli, rocket and fennel and goes down a treat!
+For those looking for added carbohydrate kick, look no further than the epic chocolate brownie ($13.00).
+Served with proper chocolate sauce, vanilla ice cream and caramelised amaretti popcorn, you’ll happily tuck in, with the knowledge

 Mercato e Cucina, Gladesville

 Contrary to the above suggestions, there are pasta dishes out there that aren’t laden with local seafood.
-The gnocchi ai fungi e scanorza from Mercato e Cucina in Gladesville is a house made potato gnocchi with speck, swiss brown and button mushroom, served in a light cream sauce and scamorza cheese.
-Remember to keep your serving size sensible with all that cream sauce, otherwise you won’t have mushroom for celebratory bites after the City2Surf!
+The gnocchi from Mercato e Cucina in Gladesville is a house made potato gnocchi with rosemary, dry herb ricotta, mix wild Imported Italian mushroom and Guanciale.
+Remember to keep your serving size sensible with this one, otherwise you won’t have mushroom for celebratory bites after the City2Surf!

 Intermezzo Italian Restaurant, Sydney

 Intermezzo Italian Restaurant boasts the title of one of the best Italian spots in Sydney.
 And with only a 10 minute stroll from the restaurant to the starting line, you can get your fix in minutes before the gun fires (though we probably don’t suggest chowing down on creamy Italian RIGHT before the big race).
-Keeping it healthy and delicious, try the gnocchi con pomodoro e mozzarello di bufala, house made pasta dumplings with vine-ripened cherry tomatoes, baby basil, smoked mozzarella and topped off with fresh buffalo mozzarella.
+Keeping it downright delicious, try the gnocchi con pomodoro e mozzarello di bufala, house made pasta dumplings with vine-ripened cherry tomatoes, baby basil, smoked mozzarella and topped off with fresh buffalo mozzarella ($35).

 Intermezzo Italian Restaurant, Ground 1 Martin Pl, Sydney NSW 2000, 02 9229 7788, http://www.gpogrand.com/intermezzo-italian-restaurant-sydney-cbd